bruceneriDev/Happy-Birthday-App/README.md

 # Happy Birthday App 🎉

 This is an interactive Android app built with **Jetpack Compose** that displays a birthday greeting.
 Users can trigger confetti animations by clicking on a cake image or by shaking their device!
-It was initially created based on concepts from the [Android Basics with Compose](https://developer.android.com/courses/android-basics-compose/course) course by Google and has been extended with more interactive features.
+It wa[...]

 ## Features